MajorCaiger/MUnit/README.md

 MUnit
 =====
 MUnit is a small library that wraps PHPUnit.
-The library allows you to write "Jasmine" style tests for you're php applications, while still giving you the power of PHPUnit and Mockery.
+The library allows you to write "Jasmine" style tests for your php applications, while still giving you the power of PHPUnit and Mockery.
 It contains 2 abstract test cases, 1 that extends PHPUnit_Framework_TestCase and 1 that extends MockeryTestCase.

 #### Sample class
     <?php